 The minimum stipend will increase in line with the GDP deflator and this remains the start-point for determining minimum stipend levels.
 This gives the national minimum doctoral stipend for 2017/18 as £14,553 and for 2018/19 as £14,777.

-What is RCUK? - About Research Councils UK
+What is UKRI? - About UK Research and Innovation

 If you have any questions, please contact Postgraduate Research Admissions Enquiries on firstname.lastname@example.org or +44 (0)1603 59 1709.